 Sigfox is a French company that has been active in the Internet of Things connectivity and communications space since quite some time.

 A company with a technology and IoT network operator positioning

-Sigfox offers low-powered wide area network coverage with its solution, which is also called Sigfox.
+Sigfox offers low-powered wide area network coverage with its 0G network.
 The company positions itself as an IoT network operator.